peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public static PeterO.Numbers.EFloat FromDouble(
         double dbl);

-Creates a binary float from a 64-bit floating-point number.
+Creates a binary floating-point number from a 64-bit floating-point number.
 This method computes the exact value of the floating point number, not an approximation, as is often the case by converting the floating point number to a string first.

 <b>Parameters:</b>